AUCTION OVERVIEW

 She is also a frequent auctioneer for philanthropic causes, having raised funds for the Museum of Contemporary Art Chicago, San Francisco Museum of Modern Art, Sundance Film Festival, American Friends of the Louvre, and Asia Society, among many others.

-Ms. Kao is increasingly sought after for her insights on visual culture, speaking at industry events and weighing in on the intersections of art, fashion, and design.
+Kao is increasingly sought after for her insights on visual culture, speaking at industry events and weighing in on the intersections of art, fashion, and design.
 A Taiwanese-American born in the San Francisco Bay Area, she is a graduate of Columbia University.

 The Collection Gala 2025 Auction was made possible by the generosity of Sotheby's.

-Additional support was provided by UOVO.
+Additional support was provided by UOVO Art Fashion Wine.